juliogomez/docker_cheatsheet/README.md

     docker exec -it myapp2 /bin/bash
         ping myapp1 -c 2

+You can now manually disconnect one of the containers from the network, and inspect the network again:

+    docker network disconnect mynet myapp2
+    docker network inspect mynet

+Delete your network:

+    docker network rm mynet

 ## 5. Docker Compose

 This is a tool to orchestrate a number of containers inside a service, by mean of a YML file.